Ziptastic/ziptastic-jquery-plugin/README.md

 ## Notes
     Currently the database is US only.
 Next addition is Canada.
 We will try and get that added this weekend :)

+Update:
+    Looks like there's licensing issues with the Canadian database.
+Looking into the options.